keelancook/notebook/_notes/Contextualization on the Mission Field.md

 >
 >**Second Step**—The local pastor or missionary then leads the believers to study the Scriptures that pertain to the cultural practices.
 That is, the missionary assists the believers by exposing them to the biblical texts that address their cultural practices.
 >
 >**Third Step**—Local Christians meet to evaluate their traditional customs in light of scriptural teaching.
 It is necessary for the local believers to do this for themselves.
 They understand their customs, and especially the religious overtones, better than the missionary ever can.
 It is also important for them to go through the process, owning it, so to speak.
-This will provide them with a pattern of biblically informed decision making that they can apply in other situations.
+This will provide them with a pattern of biblically informed decision-making that they can apply in other situations.
 Their decisions will be guided by their cultural understanding, the Bible's teachings, and the guidance of the Holy Spirit, as they pray for wisdom.
 >
 >**Fourth Step**—The last step involves implementing the decisions made by the body of believers.
 Many customs will be retained, while others will be modified or rejected.
 >